dblume/pizza-slice/README.md

 # Dividing the Last Pizza Slice

-Drag left and right on the pizza slice at the [Last Pizza Slice](http://pizza.dlma.com).
+Drag left and right on the pizza slice at the [**Last Pizza Slice**](http://pizza.dlma.com).
 Notice how the the straight horizontal cut that evenly divides the pizza moves up and down a little?
 That's it.
 That's all this website does.
 We're done here.

 ## Origin